microsoft/teams-ai/js/samples/06.auth.teamsSSO.messageExtension/README.md

 In a chat window (not the bot's chat window) select the app's icon in the chat compose area.
 This opens a dialog that allows you to search NPM for a package.
 Selecting a package will output an Adaptive Card with it's description to the chat.

-If you type `profile` in the Message Extension's search box to show the current user's profile in search result.
+If you type `profile` in the Message Extension's search box, it will show your profile in search result.

 ## Other ways to run the sample
 ### Teams Toolkit CLI

 [TeamsFx command line interface](https://learn.microsoft.com/microsoftteams/platform/toolkit/teamsfx-cli?pivots=version-two) is a text-based command line interface that accelerates Teams application development.
 It aims to provide keyboard centric experience while building Teams applications.

-Navigate to [Teams Toolkit CLI](https://github.com/microsoft/teams-ai/tree/main/getting-started/OTHER/TEAMS-TOOLKIT.md#teams-toolkit-cli) for setup instructions.
+Navigate to [Teams Toolkit CLI](../../../getting-started/OTHER/TEAMS-TOOLKIT.md#teams-toolkit-cli) for setup instructions.

 ### Manual resource management and uploading to Teams